 Mandarin Language Assistants (MLAs) are postgraduate students from China who come to New Zealand for 1 – 3 years to teach Chinese in New Zealand schools.
-This year, there are 40 Mandarin Language Assistants and three Mandarin teachers employed by the Confucius Institute at the University of Canterbury teaching Chinese.
+This year, there are 40 Mandarin Language Assistants and five Mandarin teachers employed by the Confucius Institute at the University of Canterbury teaching Chinese.
 The MLAs typically live with school families and help students to increase their Mandarin language ability and run or teach cultural activities.
 The programme was signalled in the Free Trade Agreement signed between China and New Zealand in 2008.
 The agreement allowed for teachers to come from China to help teach Mandarin in New Zealand.

 In 2018, schools are asked to pay an administration fee of $500 per MLA which can be shared among schools hosting the MLA.
 Other costs are funded by the Confucius Institute Headquarters.

 The role of an MLA is to teach Mandarin language effectively, provide information and insight into Chinese culture and language, model accurate pronunciation and intonation and assist the classroom teacher.

 MLAs may contribute to the Chinese language programmes at participating schools by:

 - Teaching ‘taster’ classes designed to interest students in learning more about Chinese culture and language